Lrng09/Excel/Bike Sales Dashboard/readme.md

   * Buyers tend to have slightly higher incomes, suggesting moderate financial capability may drive bike ownership.

 * Family & Age Profile
-  * Buyers have fewer children (1.7) compared to non-buyers (2.1), possibly indicating young professionals or singles are more likely to buy bikes.
+  * Buyers have fewer children (1.7) compared to non-buyers (2.1), possibly indicating young professionals or singles are more likely to buy bikes as there is not need for a larger form of transport

 * Average age of buyers:
   * 42.8 vs. non-buyers: 45.3